Last updated April 6, 2021.

 - Being in a group with people who aren't distancing or wearing masks raises your risk.

-- Some people may have the virus but not have symptoms.
+- Many people who have the virus will not have symptoms, but can still be contagious.

 - Is the activity inside or outside?
 Can you keep 6 feet between yourself and others?